-Poke around the page and then give us a call at 212-332-7150 to schedule a free, no-obligation phone, FaceTime or Skype consultation with Ephraim Schachter.
+Poke around the page and then give us a call at 212-332-7150 to schedule a free, no-obligation phone consultation with Gale Alexander to see if you qualify to work with Ephraim Schachter.

 For the past 30 years, Leadership Excellence has recognized the top 500 leadership organizations.
 On April 9, 2014 Ephraim Schachter was honored at the awards ceremony held in Vail, CO.
 The next morning he described the program for which Schachter Consulting earned a “Top 3″ ranking.

 If you’re like many leaders, when direct reports ask for your help, you’re torn between being overly directive or too distant.
 Ephraim Schachter of Schachter Consulting LLC offers an easy-to-apply tool to empower them, develop their problem-solving muscles and get them moving forward.

 If you’re a leader in a large, complex organization, the past few years may have been disorienting.
 Ephraim Schachter of Schachter Consulting LLC offers a framework for thriving in these conditions, adapted from remarks delivered this summer on a panel for Citi’s Women’s Leadership Council.

 If you lead a team of solid professionals who can’t seem to get on the same page, it’s easy to mistake it for a simple communication challenge.
 Ephraim Schachter of Schachter Consulting LLC offers up an easy-to-apply tool for insight into where to focus your work with the team and to determine whether you might want some outside help.